AthenZ/k8s-athenz-istio-auth/README.md

 the Envoy configuration to the proxies bundled along with their corresponding applications which will start enforcing the newest authorization policies right away.

+### Upcoming features
+We currently have support to map the Athenz IAM to the Istio v1 RBAC which includes the service role and service role binding custom resource objects as of the Istio 1.3 version.
+In the upcoming versions, we plan to support Istio v2 RBAC which will use the authorization policy custom resource.

+The code was also designed and written in such a way which allows any IAM provider to integrate with this controller to map to Istio RBAC.
+Currently, we support Athenz but Google Cloud, AWS, and Microsoft Azure IAM support can be integrated in the future as well.

 ## Install

 ### Prerequisite